Pfern/Oneida_Genomics_Workshop/docs/phyloviz.md

 PHYLOViZ Online is an online version of the software PHYLOViZ, a software that allows the analysis of sequence-based typing methods that generate allelic profiles and their associated epidemiological data.

+### Presentation

+A presentation regarding the features of the applciation can be found [here](https://docs.google.com/presentation/d/1s40Bh-XJuUzncwwuOiUbAZ8S-fBfBqKBeHxz-6oou5o/edit?usp=sharing)

 ### Usage steps

 For the purpose of this course, you can access to the online application at [http://137.205.70.78](http://137.205.70.78).